 Saturn transits are often accompanied by fear and worry.
 More is demanded of us by the world at large and the people closest to us.
 Because accomplishing the things we need to do tends to get harder, we experience more stress.
-People are finding Saturn transits even harder than usual during 2009-10 because Pluto and Uranus are joining Saturn in a triangle called a cardinal t-square.
 We live in a difficult, challenging age, and many of us simply don’t always feel up to it!

 Flower essences–also known as flower remedies–are an inexpensive and easy-to-use healing tool that can help us shift from fear to action, and so they’re helpful during Saturn transits.
 If you’re not familiar with the essences, download the introductory chapter from my essence book at flower essence information-ch1 and read the instructions for how to use them.